Xevion/v2.xevion.dev/about.md

 in Computer Science and put a great deal of my time and energy into it.

 Outside of Computer Science, I really love photography.
 For me, it combines artistic release with the precision of digital work.
-I also like videogames like RimWorld, Factorio, Modded Minecraft and The Witcher 3.
+I also enjoy videogames like RimWorld, Factorio, Modded Minecraft and The Witcher 3.
 Automation, Base Building, Open Worlds and Story really appeal to me.

 You can check out my photography portfolio [here][photography-portfolio].

----

-This site is a refactored and simplified version of [Delan Abazani's][delan-azabani] personal blog site.
+<small>This site is a refactored and simplified version of [Delan Abazani's][delan-azabani] personal blog site.</small>

 [photography-portfolio]: https://www.rcw.photos/
 [delan-azabani]: https://www.azabani.com